 Edgar: Charles Dickens wrote this classic novel about the plight of street urchins.

-- It's All About Me: Jimmy assumes that Becca only invited him to her wedding to passive-aggressively rub his nose in her happiness (at least he'd have the decency to rub her nose in it directly!).
-Vernon invited him.
-Honestly, Jimmy assumes that many events have been engineered specifically to aggravate him.
+- It's All About Me: Jimmy is incredibly self-centered and borderline narcissistic.
+In the Pilot, he assumes that Becca only invited him to her wedding to passive-aggressively rub his nose in her happiness (at least he'd have the decency to rub her nose in it directly!) when in truth, it was Vernon who invited him.
+In fact, Jimmy assumes that many events have been engineered specifically to aggravate him.

 - Jerkass: Aside from mature humor, the show devotes itself to heavily deconstructing this trope through the main characters.
 For example, Jimmy acts like he's constantly Surrounded by Idiots, but it's only because he puts a very high premium on emotional honesty and integrity, which he believes is a rare quality.